 1. Arrive Before Official Park Opening Time

 Make sure to check the park times each day during your visit and be aware of the “official” opening time for Hollywood Studios, because this is when the first round of boarding groups will go live.
-Anyone who wants a chance at a boarding group is required to be through the park gates and physically in Hollywood Studios park in order to get one, so this means you will want to arrive well before official park opening time to make sure you are inside the park on time.
+Anyone who wants a chance at a boarding group is required to be through the park gates and physically in Hollywood Studios park in order to get one, so this means you will want to arrive well before official park opening time to make sure you are inside the park on time (this is no longer the case as of November 3, 2020 – see the above statement and our other article about this change for more info).
 If park opening is 10:00AM, you’ll want to arrive at least by 9:30AM (they usually open the parking lot thirty minutes to an hour before park opening, so keep this in mind).
 That way you can get through the required temperature screening, security checkpoint, and ticket scan before 10:00AM.

 At this time, there are two times per day that you can try to get a boarding group (10:00AM and 2:00PM).
 We highly recommend trying to get a boarding group in the first round at park opening (10:00AM) if possible, because there may be very few available at 2:00PM (depending on how many people are there that day and if the ride has had any downtime).
 If you aren’t able to get one at 10:00AM, you can always try again at 2:00PM if there are any available.
 You can only get one boarding group per party per day, so if you do get one at 10:00AM you won’t be able to get another one at 2:00PM.

 – Scan Your Tickets And Enter The Park